Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Methods

 \subsection{Automated construction of a KG}

-A schematic of the pipeline for the automated construction of a KG is shown in figure \ref{pipeline_1}.
-The workflow consists in the following steps: Data Acquisition (DAQ), NER, entity resolution, KG construction and RE.
+In a graph, knowledge is stored in nodes linked together by edges, see for instance figure \ref{fig:graph-example}.
+Nodes encapsulate entities relevant to the domain while edges define relationships between them.
+For the automatic construction of our KG we used the pipeline shown in figure \ref{pipeline_1}.
+This is designed to be domain-agnostic and consists in the following: Data Acquisition (DAQ), NER, entity resolution, KG construction and RE.

-The DAQ layer involves two steps: \begin{itemize} \item \textit{Scoping}.
-This step identifies relevant data sources, which is accomplished by using an API to access the online archive of scholarly publications at www.lens.org. \item \textit{Formatting}.
-In this step, the retrieved data is structured in JSON format. \end{itemize}
+\paragraph{DAQ} this stage comprises data scoping and formatting.
+First, relevant data sources are identified by accessing the archive of scholarly publications at www.lens.org via dedicated API.
+The retrieved data are then structured in JSON format.

 We downloaded 8358 scientific abstracts from journal articles related to nuclear fusion energy and associated metadata such as: authors, keywords, publication year and scholarly citation count.
-The search process involved looking up specific patterns in article titles.
-A summary of the dataset is provided in Table \ref{DAQ-tab}, along with the list of search patterns used.
-This approach may include a small number of articles that are not strictly related to nuclear fusion energy but match the search criteria\footnote{8 out of 335 in the Deuterium-Tritium sample}.
-To filter out irrelevant abstracts, we implemented a data validation step using an LLM and a keyword-based filter.
-In this study, we have used Llama3.1 or LLama 3.3 by Meta, deployed on Amazon Web Services (AWS) equipped with 405 and 70 billion parameters, respectively \footnote{meta.llama3-1-405b-instruct-v1:0 and meta.llama3-3-70b-instruct-v1:0}.
+Abstracts were selected as they capture core terminology relevant for domain-level knowledge extraction.
+Articles were identified using title-based search patterns (Table \ref{DAQ-tab}).
+Irrelevant abstracts \footnote{The searching criteria included a small number of non-relevant papers, 8 out of 335 in the Deuterium–Tritium sample.} were filtered using an LLM-based validation step and a keyword filter.

-Following the DAQ stage, the LLM was tasked with performing NER on the selected abstract text.
-To improve extraction accuracy, the text was split into individual sentences to reduce input length.
+Following the DAQ stage, the LLM performed NER on the selected texts.